zaphpa/zaphpa/doc.md

     $router->attach('ZaphpaAutoDocumentator', '/apidocs');

+If you want documentation to also show filename, class and callback method for each endpoint:

+    $router->attach('ZaphpaAutoDocumentator', '/apidocs', $details = true);

 If you don't want some endpoints to be exposed in the documentation (say, for security reasons) you can easily hide those by adding `@hidden` attribute to the PHP docs of the callback for the endpoint.
 To build a more elaborate authorization schema, you would need to implement a custom middleware, but it's certainly